iwanders/analysis-ithc-iptsd/analysis.md

 Speculating, from patents it seems it is common to have several sections in each detection cycle.
 Hunch;

 - `IptsDftWindowButton` and `0x1a`: Digital data frames?
-Fore
 - `0x0d`: Pressure is here, perhaps analog frame?
+Nope

+No idea what these frames really denote, because just grouping data.
+It is most likely that these are the individual timeslices during which the pens communicate.
+As described in [US8669967][US8669967].

 In `0x1a`, the magnitude field still matches the center most coefficients, but that is not the highest or single peak.
 - Button has 4 rows for both dimensions
 - `0x0a` has 16 rows for both dimensions.
-- The frequencies never change in the `0x1a` frame.
+- The frequencies never? change in the `0x1a` frame.
-- When hovering, button goes to zeros. `0x0a` goes to only having rows `2,3`, `6,7`, `10,11`, `14,15`
+- When hovering, button goes to zeros. `0x0a` goes to only having rows `2,3`, `6,7`, `10,11`, `14,15`; Spectrum shows this is noise.
-- Rows are consistent, that is; the entire row seems to represent the same data.
+- Rows are consistent, that is; the entire row seems to represent the same data (all 9 bins indicate the same).

 ## The 0x6e frame
 Another revelation, my digitizer ID shows up in a `0x6e` HID frame, which seems to have a different header format;